TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix warmup time to match the normal one

+- Note that to preserve determinism while resources aren't fully loaded,
+    - gif frames would need to be serialized s- gif durations have no way to be reloaded right now
+    - that is because they're not a subject of streamable, but reside in state

 - show timestamp of commands when hovering
     - especially for autosave and open project revisions